HanyRabah/Github-Search-typescript/README.md

 Allows the users to search the `users` or `repositories` or `issues` on GitHub.
 Using Github New Api https://docs.github.com/en/rest

-The App search users, repos, issues and cache they search query in the localstorage with the result using redux and redux persist.
+The App search users, repos, issues and cache search query in the localstorage with the result using redux and redux persist.

+When user start typing and characters exceded 3 characters it the app will start changing the url to the category and keyword and then the Home page will hydrate the data from Url and start checking if the data already has been searched for before will recall it from localstorage provided by redux persist, if not will fire axios call to call github Api and return the data then List component will take the data and category to decide to render which component.

 # Used Stack
 Created by `Create React App` with Typescript